brainshift-design/Generator/README.md

 ## A Note on Minification

 I use a very simple, brute-force minification approach.
 I just have a list of keywords that I replace that I update from time to time.
 Sometimes the minified code breaks because I replace something that's not only a keyword but also a string key or something, then I have to take that word out.
 It's not fancy, but it gets the job done.

+## Server Backend

+In the back is a MSSQL database that I maintain separately.
+Generator communicates with it through POST requests.

 ## Development